Changes to the Retirement Villages laws

 - Provisions to ensure costs are shared between the parties to a dispute to which the resolution process in the Code applies or that is referred to mediation by the Commissioner for Consumer Protection.

-You can find a copy of the current Code at Fair Trading (Retirement Villages Interim Code) Regulations (No.2) 2018
+You can find a copy of the current Code at Fair Trading (Retirement Villages Interim Code) Regulations (note: interim codes are replaced every six months).

 More information about the consultation is available from the the Retirement Villages legislation review page.